 - Live in the house while you work on it.

-This is going to be your house for the next couple years.
-First of all, since you’re new to real estate investing, you probably don’t have the assets to pay for two mortgages by living in one house and working in another (that will take at least a couple flips).
+This should be your house for the next couple years for two reasons.
+First, since you’re new to real estate investing, you probably don’t have the assets to pay for two mortgages by living in one house and working in another (that will take at least a couple flips).
 Secondly, the tax benefits are the best reason to rehab (thank you, Mr. Clinton)!
-In its simplicity, the tax law states that if you live in a home as your primary residence for at least two years, you don’t have to pay capital gains on the profit you make.
+In its simplicity, the tax law states that if you live in a home as your primary residence for at least two years, you don’t have to pay capital gains tax on the profit you make.
 Our closing checks were over $40,000 on our first house, and $128,000 on the second, income we didn’t have to report.
 Don’t close on that house a day before the two year mark!

 My husband and I lived and worked in both of our renovation homes.
-The first one was the most emotionally challenging, especially since we had only been married about a year and were both new to rehabbing.
-We were better prepared for the second house, and while we still had some arguments about features we wanted to add, there weren’t drag-out fights!
+The first one was the most emotionally challenging, especially since we had only been married about a year and we were both new to rehabbing.
+We were better prepared for the second house; while we still argued about features we wanted, at least there weren’t drag-out fights!